yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/create-payment-basic.md

 Both fields can be found in the payment_method detail section of the payment.

 <Callout icon="ℹ️" theme="warning">
   To generate and receive a <code>vaulted_token</code> when <code>vault_on_success = true</code>, the payment must reference an existing Yuno customer through <code>customer_payer.id</code>.
 Creating or sending the customer data inline inside the payment request does not create the customer on our side, so no vaulting will occur.
+When these conditions are met and the payment status is <code>SUCCEEDED</code>, the <code>vaulted_token</code> will be returned in the payment response and can be used for future transactions.
 </Callout>

 ### Step 5: Check the payment status